Delhi great mosque at sunset/Shutterstock.com

 History: The Islamic Dawa Party was founded in 1957 by Shiite clerics and led by Prime Minister Nouri al Maliki.
 Shiite Dawa initially promoted Islamic values and political awareness through education programs and demonstrations.
 After the 1968 coup, Dawa was repressed and became increasingly militant.
 It renounced violence in the 1990s.
 In 2014, Dawa party spokesman Haider al Abadi replaced Maliki as prime minister.

-History: This movement merged as a Shiite political force in 2003 and was led by the cleric Moqtada al Sadr.
+History: This movement emerged as a Shiite political force in 2003 and was led by the cleric Moqtada al Sadr.
 His powerful Mahdi Army militia, which targeted U.S. forces and rival Iraqi groups, was officially disbanded in 2007.
 A mass movement, it provides social services and youth education programs and has strong support among poorer Shiites.
 In the 2010 parliamentary elections, Sadrists allied with the National Iraqi Alliance, which won 21.5 percent of the vote.
+In the 2014 elections, Sadrists secured 34 seats, or around 10 percent of parliament.

 Positions: The Sadr Movement calls for an Islamic state and Sharia law.
 Initially more of a social than a religious movement, the Sadr Movement champions rights of the Shiites, the largest population group but long repressed under earlier Sunni rulers.
 It has been accused of attacking Internet cafes, DVD shops, and unveiled women.
 But the party supports women’s participation in politics and successfully fielded female candidates that exceeded the set quotas.
 Sadr is close to Iran, where he studied religion during part of the U.S. intervention.
 The Sadr Movement is fiercely anti-American and anti-Israeli.